A Bible study with Jeffrey J. Harrison

 Last time we ended with God giving Satan (the

-adversary) permission to attack Job—a deeply disturbing image!
+Adversary) permission to attack Job—a deeply disturbing image!
 How could God do that?
 This brought up the whole issue of suffering, which as we saw, is right at the heart of Christianity.
-The central image of Christianity, after all, is Jesus hanging on a cross.
+The central image of Christianity is, after all, Jesus hanging on a cross.
 But the gospel message—the good news—is that through the power of God, suffering can be the doorway to redemption.
 This is a crucial element of the Christian faith that has been neglected and even rejected in recent years.